Zero paid placements. No brand can pay to rank higher on Simscanner.

 Speed differs by country and by city.
 A regional plan that is fast in one capital can be slower in another, depending on the local network it connects to.
 The table below shows speed and reliability per brand, scoped to a chosen city.

 Speed and reliability comparison for regional travel eSIM brands across global cities, including average download, upload, latency, 4G or 5G availability, city-level confidence and reliability.
-All values are in preview.
+Sourced values are labelled with their source; modelled estimates are labelled as modelled.

 Speed data comes from public network performance sources, scoped per city.
 City-level data is required before any speed claim is shown.